Overview

 Delivery Information

-How long does it take to register a Limited by Guarantee Company?
+How long does it take to register a Public Company Limited by Guarantee?

-ASIC review the proposed company’s constitution before incorporation, so it can take slightly longer than setting up the more common standard proprietary company.
+ASIC review the proposed company’s constitution before registering a Company Limited by Guarantee, so it can take slightly longer than setting up the more common standard proprietary company.

 Normally, ASIC will issue the ACN and Certificate of Registration within an hour.